Best Oil to Season Cast Iron Skillet: Top Picks & Tips

 Choosing the right oil is crucial for seasoning your cast iron skillet.
 It creates a non-stick surface and adds flavor.
 Here are the best oils you can use.

 Flaxseed oil is a favorite among cast iron enthusiasts.
-It has a high smoke point and polymerizes well.
-This means it forms a durable, non-stick layer.
+It has a high smoke point and polymerizes well, forming a durable, non-stick layer.

 • High in omega-3 fatty acids